-Most jobsite radios operate on AC power from an electrical outlet, but they also run on battery power.
-While standard radios run on AA, AAA, or 9-volt batteries, jobsite radios usually run on the same large batteries used to power cordless tools.
-The batteries jobsite radios operate on tend to be brand-specific.
-For example, a DEWALT jobsite radio will run on only DEWALT cordless batteries, and a Makita jobsite radio will run on only Makita cordless batteries.
+Most jobsite radios operate on AC power from an electrical outlet but also run on battery power.
+While standard radios run on AA, AAA, or 9-volt batteries, jobsite radios usually run on the same large batteries used to power cordless tools, which tend to be brand-specific.
+For example, a DeWalt jobsite radio will run on only DeWalt cordless batteries, and a Makita jobsite radio will run on only Makita cordless batteries.
 Most jobsite radios are made by manufacturers of cordless power tools, and the batteries that power the tools will also power the radios.

 Battery life varies by the voltage of the battery.
-Typical voltages include 12-volt, 18-volt, and 20-volt.
-The higher the voltage, the longer the battery life, but in general you can expect 25 to 35 hours of tune-playing time on a cordless battery before it needs to be recharged.
+Typical voltages include 12 volts, 18 volts, and 20 volts.
+The higher the voltage, the longer the battery life.
+In general, you can expect 25 to 35 hours of tune-playing time on a cordless battery before recharging.

-Some jobsite radios can charge other items, like cordless power tools or the batteries that operate them.
-This is a desirable option because you can listen to music while charging a battery for a saw or a drill.
+Some jobsite radios can charge other items, such as cordless power tools or the batteries that operate them.
+This option is desirable because you can listen to music while charging a battery for a saw or a drill.

 Many jobsite radios feature one or more USB ports for charging cell phones or tablets.
 These USB-enabled radios may have sealed compartments to protect the phone or tablet from dust and the elements while it’s charging.

 A good jobsite radio needs to be loud enough to be heard over hammering and sawing, but it should have speakers that produce good sound quality as well as volume.
-Many jobsite radios have multi-sided speakers that produce an immersive sound.
-Some have adjustable bass and treble so you can adjust the sound quality for music or for talk radio or a podcast.
+Many jobsite radios have multisided speakers that produce an immersive sound.
+Some have adjustable bass and treble, so you can adjust the sound quality for music, talk radio, or a podcast.

-Some jobsite radios have compartments designed to hold small items like cell phones, screws, or nails.
-The radios aren’t meant to double as toolboxes.
-Their compartments are too small to hold hammers and other hand tools.
+Some jobsite radios have compartments designed to hold small items such as cell phones, screws, or nails.
+But the radios aren’t meant to double as tool boxes—their compartments are too small to hold hammers and other hand tools.